e-motiv/EM-Spectrum-Visualizer/README.md

 ## Help wanted
 You want to take over the torch (more or less) ?
 If you're interested (see end of History above) and you don't know where to start, [mail me](mailto:Ruben@e-motiv.net) or write me a message here.

+## Development notes
+Mostly, if you start fiddling with script/base.js you will understand everything if you are a developer.
+- index.html: The main starting point
+- script/base.js: Where all the magic happens!
+- content: folder with all graphic and text/html files
+- development: folder with some files to generate the SVGs that come into the content folder or the ones once used for it in case there are some extensions to be made.
+(In other words, the tool itself is used to make the SVGs and see how well they fit etc.)
+- style